AdobeDocs/marketo.de-DE/help/marketo/product-docs/additional-apps/seo/pages/seo-remove-delete-a-page-issue.md

    ![](assets/image2014-9-18-14-3a1-3a28.png)

-Süß!
 Ihr Seitenproblem wurde jetzt entfernt.